quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

 Analyzing our data gives us the thought that we need to create a model that could deal with complex sentences so that it could learn deep features from our complex dataset.

 ## Experiments:

-### Experiment setup:
 Our final model is a Transformer-based Sequence-to-Sequence model with word-level tokenized sentences.
-The progress can be described as follow:
+The progress included cleaning the data, tokenizing, fitting the format to train, training the model, and evaluating the model.

+### Preprocessing data:
+The first step of our experiment is to make the data to have the right format to fit into our model.
+We would do that as follow:

-#### Preprocessing data:
+#### Cleaning the data:
-1. shuffle the data before tokenizing
-2. split our dataset into training dataset (80%),validation dataset(10%) and testing dataset (10%)
+We noticed that the dataset has consecutive sentences that are extracted from the same articles.
+To make the model generalize better, we shuffled our data before using it.
+Then, we just need to split our dataset into training dataset (80%),validation dataset(10%) and testing dataset (10%).
-3. word-level tokenization
-4. Add begin of setence <bos> and end of sentence character <eos>
-5. pad the sentence to the max length of the current batch
-6. generate attention mask and padding mask

-### Tokenizer:

-#### Word-level tokenizer:
+#### Tokenizer:

-- We experimented a word-level tokenizer from Spacy to tokenize both Chinese and English sentences.
+We use a word-level tokenizer from Spacy to tokenize both Chinese and English sentences.
+A brief summary of the tokenizer is: (1) The Chinese tokenizer that we are using has a vocabulary size of 108,342; (2) The English Tokenizer that we are using has a vocabulary size of 65,583.

-- Vocab size:
-  +.
-Chinese: 108342
-  +.
-English: 65583
-- How do you process your tokenizing process:
-  +.
-Define special symnbols and indx
+We implemented the progress of tokenizing our sentences as follow:
+1. Add the sentences with a beginning tag (<bos>) and an ending tag (<eos>).
+2. Pad the sentence to the maximum length of the current batch.
+That is, the length of each batch is equal to the length of the longest sentence within the batch.
-  +.
-Create a vocab to store all the mapping from word to indexes
+3. Create a vocabulary map to map from words to tokens.
-- Perform tokenize for EN and CN

-#### Character-level tokenizer
-- We experimented a word-level tokenizer from Spacy to tokenize both Chinese and English sentences.
-- Vocab size:
-  +.
-Chinese: ...
-  +.
-English: ...
-- How do you process your tokenizing process:
-  +.
-Applying BERT tokenizer for each sentences
+4. Generate attention and padding mask to prevent leftward information flow in the decoder to preserve the auto-regressive property of the model.
+5. Create a transformation function to transform input sentences within a batch into tokenized tensors within that same batch.
+Particularly, each batch's tokenized tensor would be created by concating a tensor of beginning tags, a tensor of token ids for each tokenized sentence within that batch, and a tensor of ending tags.

 ### Model design:
 #### Model architecture: